neilsony/MyJarvisAIBot/README.md

 ## Testing & code standards

-- **301 tests** (`pytest`), all passing — segment filtering, crosstalk rejection, speaker matching, persistence, tool schemas, prompt assembly, config parsing, and the agent loop are all covered without network access.
+- **405 tests** (`pytest`), all passing — segment filtering, crosstalk rejection, speaker matching, persistence, tool schemas, prompt assembly, config parsing, and the agent loop are all covered without network access.
 - **mypy strict mode** across all three packages, with targeted, documented exceptions for untyped third-party ML libraries.
 - **ruff** with `E, F, I, UP, B, SIM` at 100 columns.

-See `SETUP.md` for the full step-by-step walkthrough (including the HuggingFace gated-model process) and `MASTER-PLAN.md` for the architecture rationale.
+See `MASTER-PLAN.md` for the architecture rationale.

 ## To-do - from most to least urgent

 - Setup Canon library from initial 5 episodes
 - Improve prompt cache hit rate - Current = 29%, Goal = 75%.
 Try moving all dynamic system data to the end of the backend prompt structure.
 All static/rarely changing content inserted first.
-- Add a basic UI with just DMills face and animations
 - Add a Youtube Music tool
 - Add two personas: goofy and serious.
 Use seperate register.md for each and allow toggle in UI.
 - Revisit Pocket TTS to replace Chatterbox Turbo - Last attempt I wasn't happy with Pocket TTS voice quality, but it was 11x faster!
 Try to extract a better reference sample for the Pocket TTS voice model.
 Currently Chatterbox is way too slow but its quality is great - the TTS step during voice loop takes ~20 seconds on average or **85%** of total response time.